Campus Improvement Plan

 Demographics Summary

 Northbrook High School serves students in grades 9-12 within the Spring Branch Independent School District (SBISD).
-Enrollment trends showed a decrease of 12 students from the 2022–2023 school year to the 2023–2024 school year.

 Enrollment Trends: